 New section 62 (2) provides that material in the brief need not be in an admissible form.
 There will not be a less robust investigation, nor will there be changes to best practice for the collection of evidence.
 The reforms are about ensuring that the brief can be served earlier by reducing some of the formal requirements around how evidence is to be presented that currently contribute to delay in criminal cases.
 Currently, all material in the brief of evidence must be provided in a form that makes it admissible as evidence in the Local Court.
+In practice, this means that all prosecution evidence must be provided in written statement form.
+"Written statement form" means that a number of technical requirements, currently outlined in sections 74 to 90 of the Criminal Procedure Act and the associated Local Court rules, must be complied with.

-This commitment by the Attorney General to a comprehensive brief of evidence (although not necessarily entirely in admissible form) is welcomed by the defence.
+This commitment by the Attorney General to a comprehensive brief of evidence, albeit not necessarily entirely in admissible form, is welcomed by the defence.
 It is clearly in the interests of the prosecution as well.
-It is a rejection of the LRC's proposal, which was explained in the LRC Report's executive summary in these terms:13
+It is a rejection of the LRC's proposal, which was explained in the LRC Report's executive summary in these terms: